tuo/tuo.github.io/_posts/2022-06-12-nestjs-prisma-dockerfile-optimize-en.md

 CMD ["start:prod_frontend"]   #Layer n+12
 ```

-The process is like Jenga game, putting layer on top of another layer like stack. *From node:16-alpine* is layer n, *COPY . /home/node* is layer n+1， which comes after the layer n.
-Each instruction corresponds to a layer, and finally the docker images is just a bunch of layers stacked togher.
-The most common used instruction is *COPY* and *RUN*.
+The process is like a game of Jenga, where each layer is placed on top of another layer like a stack. *From node:16-alpine* is layer n, *COPY . /home/node* is layer n+1， which comes after the layer n.
+Each instruction corresponds to a layer, and finally, the docker images is just a bunch of layers stacked togher.
+The most commonly used instructions are *COPY* and *RUN*.
-COPY deals with files related operations, like copy files from current directory of the build context to the layer in docker image; RUN is used for executing shell comands or scripts.
+COPY deals with file-related operations, such as copying files from current directory of the build context to the layer in docker image, while RUN is used for executing shell commands or scripts.

-The whole proces takes a quite amount time when first build.
-But second time, it will go much faster as Docker provide a cache for repetive work to speed up build process.
-And how the cache works?
-It simply remember whether or no you made change to this current layer.
-If any change detected in layers, itself and following layers will get a rebuild.
-It is like you pull a block from Jenga, except in Docker build, all blocks will get rebuild on top of where that block got pulled.
+The whole process takes a considerable amount of time when built for the first time.
+However, the second time, it will go much faster as Docker provides a cache for repetive work to speed up the build process.
+How does the cache work?
+It simply remembers whether you made changes to the current layer.
+If any changes are detected in the layers, itself and following layers will get a rebuild.
+Like the Jenga game, all blocks will get rebuild on top of where that block got pulled.

-Clearly in above Dockerfile, if you modified *./libs/db/prisma/schema.prisma* file to, e.g. add a new table or table field, which says *Layer n+3* - *COPY . /home/node* has made some change since ./libs/db/prisma/schema.prisma is under current build context directory, Docker is smart enough to spot that change and trigger a rerun of that instruction and all instructions below - invalidate the build cache.
+Clearly, in the above Dockerfile, if you modified *./libs/db/prisma/schema.prisma* file to, e.g, add a new table or table field, it will trigger a rebuild starting from Layer n+3 - COPY . /home/node since ./libs/db/prisma/schema.prisma is under the current build context directory.
+Docker is smart enough to spot that change and trigger a rerun of that instruction and all instructions below - invalidating the build cache.

 ![buildFlow.png](http://d2h13boa5ecwll.cloudfront.net/20220610dockerfile/buildFlow.png)

-You may wondering that I only changed schema.prisma, it should just trigger prisma to regenerate its client and rebuild the nest project and nothing more.
-But it is also trigger yarn install which I didn't even touch.
+You may be wondering that if you only changed schema.prisma, it should just trigger prisma to regenerate its client and rebuild the nest project and nothing more.
+However, it also triggers "yarn install", which you didn't even touch.
 Yeah, that Dockerfile is not very efficient.
 There are a couple of ways to improve it:

 ### 1.Order your layers

-Yeah, any change on source code, not package.json or yarn.lock will trigger Docker to reinstall all packages for project.
-Acutally the *COPY . /home/node* happens to do two things at one time: 1. copy project dependencies, 2. copy source code.
-Those two not only comes with differnet responseibility , but also comes with different change frequency.
-The time you modify your porject dependenci is significatntly less that the tiome you modify souce code.
-So the Dockerfile could change to :
+Any change in the source code, not just package.json or yarn.lock, will trigger Docker to reinstall all packages for the project.
+Acutally, the *COPY . /home/node* happens to do two things at one time: 1. copy project dependencies, 2. copy source code.
+Those two not only comes with differnet responsibilities but also comes with different modify frequencies.
+The time you modify your project dependencies is significantly less than the time you modify the source code.
+So the Dockerfile could be changed to:

 ```docker
 COPY package.json yarn.lock .yarnrc .